 - 8. Persons who are not county employees, but who are performing substantial and necessary services to the county on a voluntary basis without compensation which have been directed and approved by an Elected Official or their representative, shall enjoy the protection of sovereign immunity of the state to the same extent as a paid employee.
 Such persons may be reimbursed for expenses incurred during official travel pursuant to the State Travel Reimbursement Act, Section 500.1 et seq. of Title 74 of the Oklahoma Statutes, or for training expenses, provided it is indicated on the claim the person is not a county employee, a description of services is entered, and the officer, by his approval of the claim, certifies such services were substantial, necessary and germane to the duties and functions of the county office.
 19 O.S. §168 - 9.
-Claims for reimbursement for expenses incurred in official travel shall not cover periods in excess of thirty-one (31) days, provided, claims may be filed for subsequent periods of not to exceed thirty-one (31) days.
+Claims or vouchers for reimbursement for expenses incurred in official travel shall not cover more than one (1) fiscal year.
 74 O.S. §500.3